Trends in electronic cigarette use in England.

 Fidler, et al., 2011.
 'The smoking toolkit study': a national study of smoking and smoking cessation in England.
 BMC Public Health 11:479

-Use of e-cigarettes in adults has increased gradually since 2020
+Use of e-cigarettes in adults has increased gradually since 2020, especially among young adults

 Use of Juul and heated tobacco products is rare

-E-cigarette use by never smokers remains rare but use among long-term ex-smokers has grown
+E-cigarette use by never smokers increased since 2021 but remains relatively rare (~3%) while use among long-term ex-smokers has continued to grow since 2013

-E-cigarette use in smokers and recent ex-smokers has plateaued
+E-cigarette use in smokers and recent ex-smokers plateaued between 2013 and 2020 but has grown since

 Around half of e-cigarette users and the majority of NRT users are ‘dual users’ (also smoke)

-Ex-smokers use e-liquids with stronger concentrations of nicotine.
-A minority of smokers did not know the strength
+Never smokers are most likely to use disposables and e-liquids with 20mg or more of nicotine.
+A minority of users did not know the strength

-Purchase from specialist vape shops has declined since 2016 as non-specialist and online purchases have risen
+Purchase from specialist vape shops has declined since 2016 as non-specialist purchases have risen.
+Newsagents are most popular among never smokers

-E-cigarette use is least popular with older smokers while NRT use is lower among younger smokers
+E-cigarette use is most popular with younger people

-The proportion of recent ex-smokers who started using an e-cigarette declined from a peak in 2015
+The proportion of recent ex-smokers who started using an e-cigarette after quitting declined from a peak in 2015 but has grown recently

 The smoking cessation rate, and the success rate in those who have tried to stop smoking, increased after 2011 before plateauing until a further increase in 2020